Day Tour to Plovdiv from Sofia

 Detailed Program Sofia – Plovdiv

-09:00 Pick up from your hotel in Sofia
+Pick up from any location in Sofia in the morning (09:00)

 More About Plovdiv, Bulgaria